vinhsuhi/DiAlign/README.md

 ## Run the code

+  before running the code, please change the path of datadir in configs/dataset/pascalvoc.yaml to your local machine path

   - All code is currently launched through `python src/align.py`.
 Check hydra documentation (https://hydra.cc/) for overriding default parameters.